 Istanbul Neighborhoods Are Diverse

 During my four-week stay in Istanbul, I stayed in 3 completely different neighborhoods and visited about 4 more in-depth via some great walking tours.
-Like most cities, each neighborhood has its own feel so I’ve tried to provide you with my opinion on what each neighborhood can offer you – the visitor – as well as give you a peek into what the neighborhood culture there was like.
+Like most cities, each neighborhood has its own feel, so I’ve tried to provide you with my opinion on what each neighborhood can offer you – the visitor – and give you a peek into the neighborhood culture there.

 Hopefully, this Istanbul Neighborhood Map and Guide will help you figure out where to stay during your time in this beautiful city!